Apply for the Study Trip to Nepal

 - Guided program as described (meetings, accomodation, transport, entrance fees, activities) including one pre-meeting

-- Flights to and back from destination, transport to pre-meeting in Switzerland (if any)
+- Flights to destination, airport transfers, transport to pre-meeting in Switzerland

 - Visa costs, if any (see Visa below)